-BIC offers an excellent training environment and state-of-the-art equipment for graduate students interested in biomolecular interactions.
+BIC offers an excellent training environment and state-of-the-art equipment for our graduate students.

-The stipend will be NZD $27,500 per year tax free for three years.
-Funding is also available to cover tuition fees, travel and research project consumable costs.
+We are offering a competitive tax-free stipend of NZD $27,500 per year for three years.
+Funding is also available to cover tuition fees and research project consumable costs.

 There are a number of small grants and scholarships available to current postgraduates to help with research costs, travelling to conferences, or just a top up of personal money.
 Of particular interest to BIC postgraduate students: